psipred/cgdms/README.md

 Training takes about 2 months on a decent GPU and is unlikely something you want to do.

 ### Exploring potentials

+The learned potential and information on the interactions can be found in the Python package:

 ```python
 import torch